 Story structure is best defined as the skeletal backbone of a plot that shapes the story.

-Instead of a random string of events affecting a random string of characters endlessly for two hours, story structure guides certain plot points to happen at certain moments in a story, shaping the story into some type of narrative arc.
+Instead of a random string of events affecting a random string of characters endlessly for two hours, story structure guides certain plot points to happen at certain moments in a story, shaping the story into some narrative arc.

+This can be accomplished in different ways.
 There are different framing techniques for defining the story structure of your story.

 Another famous structural device is the five-act structure, which Shakespeare used to write most of his plays.

-Beyond how many “acts” your story has, you can use structure to further define a story’s ebbs and flows with all kinds of structural framing techniques.
+Beyond how many “acts” your story has, you can use structure to define a story’s ebbs and flows with different structural framing techniques.

-- The story circle method, where you write your story to hit eight basic plot points guided by “the story circle” created by Dan Harmon.
+- The story circle method, where you write your story to hit eight basic plot points guided by “the story circle” by Dan Harmon.

-I’ve covered how to make use of all of these in the article How To Write A Screenplay That Works.

 …And plenty more than that out there as well.
+I’ve covered how to use all three of these in How To Write A Screenplay That Works.

-There are methods that follow less-traditional linear storytelling, like those that tell the story out of order, or tell it backward or tell it from multiple perspectives to reveal new information each time (the Rashomon method).
+Some methods follow less traditionally linear storytelling, such as telling a story’s plot points out of order or telling the whole story backward or from multiple perspectives to reveal new information each time (the Rashomon method).

 How should you think about plot when creating your own stories?

-Story structure methods aside, when creating the plot of your stories, it’s important to think of plot as actions and reactions.
+Story structure methods aside, when creating the plot of your stories, it’s important to think of the plot as actions and reactions.

 South Park creators Trey Parker and Matt Stone refer to it this way – think in “buts” and “therefores”…

-This inciting incident drives them to make a decision in pursuit of a goal, be it an internal goal or an external goal.
-That decision results in an action, and that action results in a consequence.
+This inciting incident drives them to a decision to pursue a goal (either internal or external)—that decision results in an action, and that action results in a consequence.

-If you map out the plot of your story with decisions, actions, and consequences in mind, your storytelling will work on some level no matter what the details may be.
+If you map out the plot of your story with decisions, actions, and consequences in mind, your storytelling will work on some level, no matter what the details may be.

 Example: Your main character is an air traffic controller slumping through another normal day at work when a terrorist group decides to hijack the air traffic tower (inciting incident).